openstack-archive/swiftonfile/README.md

 up in container listings, still those files would be accessible over Swift's REST interface with a GET request.
 We are working to provide a solution to this limitation.

+There is also subtle but very important difference in the implementation of [last write wins](doc/markdown/last_write_wins.md) behaviour when compared to OpenStack Swift.

 Because Swift-On-File relies on the data replication support of the filesystem the Swift Object replicator process does not have any role for containers using the Swift-on-File storage policy.
 This means that Swift geo replication is not available to objects in